buptpriswang/hasky/applications/pointer-network/README.md

 # static-legacy this is same as static but make smallest change to original work so can be baseline for compare

 # dynamic https://github.com/devsisters/pointer-network-tensorflow  this is great simple example dynamic rnn
+here however for simplicity we use sorting prblem as above, this is just dynamic version according to static2
+now not support feed_prev=True TODO